 - Identify sales or product segments that are overperforming or underperforming

-Calculating win/loss ratio is essential to performing a win/loss analysis.
-The win/loss ratio is calculated as the percentage of won opportunities over lost opportunities.
+The win-loss ratio is calculated as the percentage of won opportunities over lost opportunities.

 Formula for Calculating Win Rate